HelgeKn/SATHAME/README.md

 7 - Error list containing the errors ids for all dataset entries

 "Models" - Top bar - optional dialog to trigger classifier fine-tuning from the tool UI

+### Scripts
+Editing schemas and labeling of errors is best done through the UI.
+However, the repository contains a range of scripts.
+They can be found in the directory "scripts".

+Dataset formatting - Sets of prediction errors are consumed as txt files.
+A range of "error-example-extractor" scripts showcase conversions for three dataset examples.

+Fine-tuning a classification head - This project uses [SetFit](https://github.com/huggingface/setfit) and [Huggingface](https://huggingface.co) to fine-tune pretrained models and manage models / training data.
+Check out the "setfit_fine-tuning_classifier" script for more details.

+Results - The "statistics" script from the repository helps to calculate overall statistics like accuracy or category distribution for the fine-tuned models.

 ## Code Examples